geehalel/pyindi-client/README.rst

     pip install pyindi-client

-Alternatively download `a release`_, extract it and run
+Alternatively download a zip archive (use commits history to get a previous release), extract it and run

 .. code:: sh